DNS Proxywall blocking does not take effect right away

 Analysis of the Issue

-DNS Proxywall operates on DNS traffic that goes between the DNS client and the DNS server.
+DNS Proxywall operates on the DNS traffic that flows between the DNS client and the DNS server.

-- Global DNS cache that resolves domain/website names to IP addresses without sending requests to remote DNS servers for previously resolved DNS names.
+• A global DNS cache that resolves domain and website names to IP addresses without sending requests to remote DNS servers for previously resolved DNS names.

-- Some web browsers use DNS over HTTPS that prevents inspection and blocking of DNS traffic.
+3. Some web browsers use DNS over HTTPS, which prevents the inspection and blocking of DNS traffic.

 Solution

-Navigate to menu Tools->Settings->DNS Cache.
-Edit Permanent Host Address Table to add DNS-name-to-IP-address mappings.
+Navigate to the menu Tools->Settings->DNS Cache.
+Edit the Permanent Host Address Table to add DNS-name-to-IP-address mappings.

-The format of the Permanent Host Address Table is similar to c:\Windows\system32\drivers\etc\hosts and outlined within the file header:
+The format of the Permanent Host Address Table is similar to that of c:\Windows\system32\drivers\etc\hosts and is outlined in the file header:

 # This is a template file for permanent addresses of hosts.